-7. Charges and Fines Not Included in the Tuition Promise

-a) Service Charges and Fines
+- 7. Charges and Fines Not Included in the Tuition Promise - a) Service Charges and Fines b) Workshops, student health insurance, textbooks and supplies are not included in the Tuition Promise.

 These are charges and fines incurred by students such as vehicle registration and library and parking fines.
 These charges and fines will vary from year to year and are not included in Miami's Tuition Promise.